Translating predictive distributions into informative priors: Methodology

-Stage two accounts for the secondary objective \(N(\lambda \mid \boldsymbol{X})\) in addition to the primary objective.
-We adjust our optimisation technique to affect this change in emphasis, and use multi-objective Bayesian optimisation, via MSPOT \citep{zaefferer_mspot_2012}, to jointly minimise \(D(\lambda \mid \boldsymbol{X})\) and \(N(\lambda \mid \boldsymbol{X})\).
-MSPOT uses a separate Gaussian process (GP) approximation to each of the objectives, and evaluates these approximations at many points from Latin hypercube designs \citep{stein_large_1987}.
-In each of the \(N_{\text{BO}}\) iterations, the best points under the current GP approximations are evaluated using the actual objectives.
-These evaluations accumulate and thus iteratively improve the GP approximations.
+Stage one output is then used to initialise stage two, which additionally focuses on uniqueness and replicability by employing multi-objective Bayesian optimisation \citep{frazier_tutorial_2018} via MSPOT \citep{zaefferer_mspot_2012} to jointly minimise \(\tilde{D}(\lambda \mid \boldsymbol{X})\) and \(\tilde{N}(\lambda \mid \boldsymbol{X})\).
+MSPOT uses a separate Gaussian process (GP) approximation to each of the objectives, and evaluates these approximations at many points from a Latin hypercube design.
+At each iteration the best points under the current GP approximations are evaluated using the actual objectives and used to iteratively improve the approximations.
+The noisy (in practice) and computationally expensive nature of our objectives, particularly \(\tilde{D}(\lambda \mid \boldsymbol{X})\), necessitates an approach such as MSPOT.
+Employing GP models for the objectives enables inexpensive screening of values of \(\lambda \in \Lambda\) that are far from optimal.
+Moreover, the GP is a flexible yet data efficient model to use as an approximation and can, through appropriate choice of kernel, capture correlation or other complex relationships between components of \(\lambda\) and the objective.
+We use an optional batching technique in stage two because the computational cost of evaluating the GP grows cubically in the number of points \(N_{\text{BO}}\) used in its construction.
 After \(N_{\text{BO}}\) iterations, the evaluated points are reduced to their Pareto frontier \citep{kung_finding_1975}.
-Algorithm \ref{alg:mspot-algorithmic-description} in Appendix \ref{algorithmic-descriptions-of-the-optimisation-process} describes in detail the MSPOT algorithm as applied to two objectives.

-The noisy and computationally expensive nature of our objectives, particularly \(D(\lambda \mid \boldsymbol{X})\), necessitates an approach such as MSPOT.
-Employing approximate GP models for the objectives allows us to screen potential values of \(\lambda \in \Lambda\) inexpensively, and avoid evaluating the actual objectives at values of \(\lambda\) far from optimal.
-Moreover, the GP is a flexible yet data efficient model to use as an approximation and can, through appropriate choice of kernel, capture correlation or other complex relationships between components of \(\lambda\) and the objective.

-We use an optional batching technique in stage two because the computational cost of evaluating the GP growing cubically in the number of points \(N_{\text{BO}}\) used in its construction.
-Batching avoids this problem by subsampling to remove similar, or otherwise uninformative, points from the collection used to form the surrogate GP model.
-Specifically, we run MSPOT for a fixed number of iterations, then select a subsample of the points evaluated in the completed batch as initialisation points for the following batch.
-In our experience this approach can produce equivalent or better priors in less time than a single batch of many iterations.
-The exact subsampling strategy is detailed in Algorithm~\ref{alg:resample-batch-algorithmic-description} in Appendix \ref{algorithmic-descriptions-of-the-optimisation-process}.
+Note finding the global optimium is not guaranteed by our optimisation strategy \citep{mullen_continuous_2014}.